isabella232/fellowship-program-website-1/page-about.md

 {:.content-blurb}

 ### What you'll do
 Fellows work closely with experienced Azavea mentors to expand on software engineering and design skills while contributing to open source projects for 3-months during the summer.
-Applicants can either <a href="/projects">choose a project</a> from the Proposed Projects list or <a href="#">submit their own project idea</a>.
+Applicants can either choose a project from the <a href="/projects">Proposed Projects</a> list or submit their own project idea.

 ### Program Benefits
 - Work closely with experienced mentors